mayurlavadiya/mayurlavadiya/README.md

 ### Hi there 👋
 I am a Web developer from Rajkot, Gujarat, India.
 I enjoy taking up complex problems and turning them into simple and beautiful interface designs.
-I also love the logic and structure of coding and always strive to write elegant and efficient code, whether it be HTML, CSS, or JavaScript.
+I also love the logic and structure of coding and always strive to write elegant and efficient code, whether it be HTML, CSS, PHP or JavaScript.

 <!--